For

 were made for release on the Remington label.
 They were produced by

-went to Japan to be principal conductor of the Symphony Orchestra
+to Japan to be principal conductor of the Symphony Orchestra of the

-of the Japanese National Broadcasting Corporation (NHK, Nippon Hoso
+Japanese National Broadcasting Corporation (NHK, Nippon Hoso Kyokai),

-Kyokai), which is the most important orchestra of Japan.
-It was
+which is the most important orchestra of Japan.
+It was Kurt Wöss who

-Kurt Wöss who introduced the Japanese audience to Western (European)
+introduced the Japanese audience to Western (European) music, even before

-Records was no longer procuring recordings made in Austria.
-Don Gabor
+longer procuring recordings made in Austria.
+Don Gabor had signed a

 Following